 Socio-economic differentials in Desired Family Size : a comparative analysis of Rwanda and Kenya by Dieudonne Muhoza

-Dr Muhoza mentioned that this research seeks to understand how socioeconomic and cultural factors operate differently in various contexts to shape the desired family size comparing Rwanda to Kenya.
+Dr. Muhoza mentioned that this research seeks to understand how socio-economic and cultural factors operate differently in various contexts to shape the desired family size comparing Rwanda to Kenya.
 It aims to identify possible target groups for future family planning programs.
-He said the comparative approach is adopted to gain more insight about the factors that shape family size preferences in various socio-economic and cultural contexts.
+He said the comparative approach is adopted to gain more insight into the factors that shape family size preferences in various socio-economic and cultural contexts.

-From the above picture, there are significant difference in the effects of various factors on desired family size between Rwanda and Kenya.
-These differences contribute to the understanding that both socio-economic and cultural factors should be taken into consideration when studying the fertility behavior change and that relations that hold for one community in a country are of no or less importance for another.
+From the above picture, there is a significant difference in the effects of various factors on the desired family size between Rwanda and Kenya.
+These differences contribute to the understanding that both socio-economic and cultural factors should be taken into consideration when studying the fertility behavior change and that relations that hold for one community in a country area of no or less importance for another.
 New attitudes to desired family size diffuse along different paths within the various communities in a specific national context.

 Determinants of non-monetary poverty in Rwanda by Thierry Kalisa and Sophie Nottmeyer

-The most common measure of poverty used by economists is still based on income, consumption or expenditure.
+The most common measure of poverty used by economists is still based on income, consumption, or expenditure.
 This can lead to two issues.
-First, the measurement of these is often accompanied with inaccuracy of data and/or reluctance from the respondents to give information.
+First, the measurement of these is often accompanied by the inaccuracy of data and/or reluctance from the respondents to give information.
 Second, having an income slightly above or below a poverty line is not substantially different, the same low income can affect different people in different ways.
-Income poverty does not show health, education or social deprivations and reducing income poverty does not necessarily reduce non-income deprivations.
+Income poverty does not show health, education, or social deprivations, and reducing income poverty does not necessarily reduce non-income deprivations.
 This is why this paper focuses on non-monetary poverty.